netzpirat/haml-coffee/README_fr.md

 ## Development information

-Haml Coffee uses [Guard](https://github.com/guard/guard) for development, which you can install Guard with the Ruby [Bundler](http://gembundler.com/):
+Haml-Coffee uses [Guard](https://github.com/guard/guard) for development, which you can install Guard with the Ruby [Bundler](http://gembundler.com/):

 ```bash